 This kind of error clearly shows the issue.
 Access denied lets you know immediately that the database user or password is incorrect in your PHP file.
 If you see this error, open the PHP file and make sure the username and password are correct.
 The database and username must always have the appropriate prefix of username_ (replace username with your actual cPanel username and don't forget the underscore "_").
-You can copy the correct spelling from your cPanel, under "MySQL Databases" section.
+You can copy the correct spelling from your cPanel, under the "MySQL Databases" section.

 This kind of error means you have made a mistake in your coding.
 Generally, it is missing punctuation, as PHP code is very sensitive.
-Issues dealing with scripting, coding, or third party products may be best consulted with a professional programmer, design group, or developer of the third-party product.
+Issues dealing with scripting, coding, or third-party products may be best consulted with a professional programmer, design group, or developer of the third-party product.